 Per s.
 146.83, Wis.
-Stats., providers may not charge a fee for providing one set of copies of health care records to members who are enrolled in Wisconsin Medicaid or BadgerCare Plus programs on the date of the records request.
-Members who are enrolled on the date of the records request may obtain one free copy of each document in their record.
+Stats., providers may charge a fee for providing one set of copies of health care records to members who are enrolled in Wisconsin Medicaid or BadgerCare Plus programs on the date of the records request.
 This applies regardless of the member's enrollment status on the DOS (dates of service) contained within the health care records.